smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 Due to a sub-optimal database design by the database architecture team, employee records are split across two separate tables: one for temporary employees and another for permanent employees.
 You face the following challenges.

-1. Ensure that an employee is not simultaneously listed in both the Temporary and Permanent employee tables.
-An INSERT into the Temporary or Permanent tables should fail if this criterion is not met.
+1. Ensure that an employee is not simultaneously listed in both the `Temporary Employees` and `Permanent Employees` tables.
+An `INSERT` into the `Temporary Employees` or `Permanent Employees` tables should fail if this criterion is not met.
-2. Confirm that any employee added to either the Temporary or Permanent table has a corresponding entry in the main Employees table.
-An INSERT into the Temporary or Permanent table should fail if this criterion is not met.
+2. Confirm that any employee added to either the `Temporary Employees` or `Permanent Employees` table has a corresponding entry in the `Employees` table.
+An `INSERT` into the `Temporary Employees` or `Permanent Employees` table should fail if this criterion is not met.

 **Temporary Employees**